roskenet/playground/README.md

-# Felix' Programming Playground
+# Felix' Code Battlefield

-This repo contains some opinionated solutions *How to do Things*.

-## Starting minikube

-## Oxygen

-The simplest Spring Boot Starter Application.

-## Vanadium

-A WebApp secured with keycloak.
+This is how I do things.

+See the documentation in site.